mbmorrissey/mbmorrissey.github.io/_pages/publications.md

 See [google scholar](https://scholar.google.co.uk/citations?user=AKCYteAAAAAJ&hl=en) for my full pulications list.

-Here I list a few of my favourites
+Here I list a few of my favourites.

 <!--
 {% if author.googlescholar %}
   You can also find my articles on <u><a href="{{author.googlescholar}}">my Google Scholar profile</a>.</u>